CodingFlow/rating-service-dotnet/README.md

 update-database
 deploy-redis
 update-redis
+deploy-signoz
 deploy-service
 deploy-http-to-nats-proxy
 deploy-gateway
 deploy-frontend
 port-forward-gateway
 ```

+Go to the SigNoz UI at http://localhost:3301 and create an account, otherwise Signoz will be unable to collect any telemetry.

 Then populate the database with some data by sending a `POST` request to http://localhost:8080/api/ratings with a body: